oehf/ipf/platform-camel/ihe/src/site/markdown/atna.md

 ### Specifiying a DICOM version

 [DICOM is versioned](http://www.dclunie.com/dicom-status/status.html), and each year a couple of updates are published.
-Some updates also affect the way Audit messages are formatted (as specified in [Part15](http://dicom.nema.org/medical/dicom/current/output/html/part15.html)).
+Some updates also affect the way Audit messages are serialized (as specified in [Part15](http://dicom.nema.org/medical/dicom/current/output/html/part15.html)).

-As IHE ATNA does not reference a specific DICOM version, in the past there have been interoperability issues where the Application Node sent ATNA events that the used ATNA repository was not yet capable to consume.
-To ensure a certain degree of backwards compatibility, the `serializationStrategy` can be configured to use a certain implementation, where `org.openehealth.ipf.commons.audit.marshal.dicom.Current` always references the latest relevant version.
+As IHE ATNA does not reference a specific DICOM version, in the past there have been interoperability issues where the Application Node sent ATNA events that the repository actor was not yet capable to consume.
+To ensure a certain degree of backwards compatibility, the `serializationStrategy` can be configured to use a certain implementation version, where `org.openehealth.ipf.commons.audit.marshal.dicom.Current` always references the latest relevant version.
 You can also provide a custom implementation of `org.openehealth.ipf.commons.audit.marshal.SerializationStrategy` that creates other representations of an `AuditMessage` (e.g. a JSON-serialized `AuditEvent` FHIR resource).